pleabargain/EnglishHelpsYourCareer/idioms.md

 # Caught with your hand in the cookie jar
 *  (USA) If someone is caught with his or her hand in the cookie jar, he or she is caught doing something wrong.

 # Chalk and cheese
 *  Things, or people, that are like chalk and cheese are very different and have nothing in common.

 # Change horses in midstream
-*  If people change horses in midstream, they change plans or leaders when they are in the middle of something, even
-*  though it may be very risky to do so.
+*  If people change horses in midstream, they change plans or leaders when they are in the middle of something, even though it may be very risky to do so.

 # Change of heart
 *  If you change the way you think or feel about something, you have a change of heart.

 # Change tack
 *  If you change tack, you use a different method for dealing with something.

 # Change your tune
 *  If someone changes their ideas or the way they talk about them, they change their tune.

 # Charity begins at home
-*  This idiom means that family members are more important than anyone else, and should be the focus of a person's
+*  This idiom means that family members are more important than anyone else, and should be the focus of a person's efforts.
-*  efforts.

 # Chase rainbows
 *  If someone chases rainbows, they try to do something that they will never achieve.
+* example  I knew he was chasing rainbows when he told me that he was going to marry Heidi Klum.
+* example  I knew the gov't was chasing rainbows when it announced that it would repair all of the roads next year.

 # Cheap as chips
 *  (UK) If something is very inexpensive, it is as cheap as chips.

 # Cheap at half the price
 *  If something's cheap at half the price, it's very cheap indeed.

 # Cheap shot
 *  A cheap shot is an unprincipled criticism.

 # Cheat death
 *  If someone cheats death, they narrowly avoid a major problem or accident.

 # Cheek by jowl
 *  If things or people are cheek by jowl, they are very close together.

 # Cherry pick
 *  If people cherry pick, they choose things that support their position, while ignoring things that contradict it.

 # Chew on a bone.
 *  If someone is chewing on a bone, he or she is thinking about something intently.

 # Chew the cud
 *  If you chew the cud, you think carefully about something.

 # Chew the fat
 *  If you chew the fat with someone, you talk at leisure with them.

 # Chickenfeed
 *  If something is small or unimportant, especially money, it is chickenfeed.

 # Chinese walls
-*  Chinese walls are regulatory information barriers that aim to stop the flow of information that could be misused,
-*  especially in financial corporations.
+*  Chinese walls are regulatory information barriers that aim to stop the flow of information that could be misused, especially in financial corporations.

 # Chinese whispers
-*  (UK) When a story is told from person to person, especially if it is gossip or scandal, it inevitably gets distorted and
+*  (UK) When a story is told from person to person, especially if it is gossip or scandal, it inevitably gets distorted and exaggerated.
-*  exaggerated.
 This process is called Chinese whispers.

 # Chip off the old block
 *  If someone is a chip off the old block, they closely resemble one or both of the parents in character.

 # Chip on your shoulder
-*  If someone has a chip on their shoulder, they are resentful about something and feel that they have been treated
+*  If someone has a chip on their shoulder, they are resentful about something and feel that they have been treated badly.
-*  badly.

 # Cigarette paper
-*  If you cannot get or put a cigarette paper between people, they are so closely bonded that nothing will separate them
-*  or their positions on issues.
+*  If you cannot get or put a cigarette paper between people, they are so closely bonded that nothing will separate them or their positions on issues.

 # Circle the wagons
-* (USA) If you circle the wagons, you stop communicating with people who don't think the same way as you to avoid their
+* (USA) If you circle the wagons, you stop communicating with people who don't think the same way as you to avoid their ideas.
-* ideas.

 # Class act
 * Someone who's a class act is exceptional in what they do.

 # Clean as a whistle
 * If something is as clean as a whistle, it is extremely clean, spotless.
-It can also be used to mean 'completely', though this
-* meaning is less common nowadays.
+It can also be used to mean 'completely', though this meaning is less common nowadays.

 # Clean bill of health
 * If something or someone has a clean bill of health, then there's nothing wrong; everything's fine.

 # Clean break
 * If you make a clean break, you break away completely from something.

 # Clean hands
 * Someone with clean hands, or who keeps their hands clean, is not involved in illegal or immoral activities.

 # Clean sheet
 * When someone has a clean sheet, they have got no criminal record or problems affecting their reputation.
-In football
-* and other sports, a goalkeeper has a clean sheet when let no goals in.
+In football and other sports, a goalkeeper has a clean sheet when let no goals in.

 # Clean slate
 * If you start something with a clean slate, then nothing bad from your past is taken into account.

 # Clean sweep
 * If someone makes a clean sweep, they win absolutely everything in a competition or contest.

 # Clear as mud
 * If something is as clear as mud, then it is very confusing and unclear.

 # Cliffhanger
-* If something like a sports match or an election is a cliffhanger, then the result is so close that it cannot be predicted and
-* will only be known at the very end.
+* If something like a sports match or an election is a cliffhanger, then the result is so close that it cannot be predicted and will only be known at the very end.

 # Climb on the bandwagon
 * When people climb on the bandwagon they do something because it is popular and everyone else is doing it.

 # Close at hand
 * If something is close at hand, it is nearby or conveniently located.

 # Close but no cigar
 * (USA) If you are close but no cigar, you are close to success, but have not got there.

 # Close call
-* If the result of something is a close call, it is almost impossible to distinguish between the parties involved and to say
-* who has won or whatever.
+* If the result of something is a close call, it is almost impossible to distinguish between the parties involved and to say who has won or whatever.

 # Close shave
 * If you have a close shave, you very nearly have a serious accident or get into trouble.

 # Close the stable door after the horse has bolted
-* If people try to fix something after the problem has occurred, they are trying to close the stable door after the horse
+* If people try to fix something after the problem has occurred, they are trying to close the stable door after the horse has bolted.
-* has bolted.
 'Close the barn door after the horse has bolted' is alternative, often used in American English.

 # Close to your heart
 * If something is close to your heart, you care a lot about it. ('Dear to your heart' is an alternative.)

 # Closed book to me
 * If a subject is a closed book to you, it is something that you don't understand or know anything about.

 # Cloud cuckoo land
 * If someone has ideas or plans that are completely unrealistic, they are living on cloud cuckoo land.

 # Cloud nine
 * If you are on cloud nine, you are extremely happy. ('cloud seven' is a less common alternative)

 # Cloud of suspicion
 * If a cloud of suspicion hangs over an individual, it means that they are not believed or are distrusted.

 # Cloud on the horizon
 * If you can see a problem ahead, you can call it a cloud on the horizon.

 # Clutch at straws
-* If someone is in serious trouble and tries anything to help them, even though their chances of success are probably nil,
-* they are clutching at straws.
+* If someone is in serious trouble and tries anything to help them, even though their chances of success are probably nil, they are clutching at straws.

 # Coals to Newcastle
 * (UK) Taking, bringing, or carrying coals to Newcastle is doing something that is completely unnecessary.

 # Cock and bull story
 * A cock and bull story is a lie someone tells that is completely unbelievable.

 # Cold feet
 * If you get cold feet about something, you lose the courage to do it.

 # Cold fish
 * A cold fish is a person who doesn't show how they feel.

 # Cold light of day
 * If you see things in the cold light of day, you see them as they really are, not as you might want them to be.

 # Cold shoulder
 * If you give or show someone the cold shoulder, you are deliberately unfriendly and unco-operative towards them.

 # Cold sweat
 * If something brings you out in a cold sweat, it frightens you a lot.

 # Cold turkey
 * If someone suddenly stops taking drugs, instead of slowly cutting down, they do cold turkey.

 # Collateral damage
 *  Accidental or unintended damage or casualties are collateral damage.

 # Collect dust
 *  If something is collecting dust, it isn't being used any more.

 # Come a cropper
 *  (UK) Someone whose actions or lifestyle will inevitably result in trouble is going to come a cropper.

 # Come clean
 *  If someone comes clean about something, they admit to deceit or wrongdoing.

 # Come hell or high water
-*  If someone says they'll do something come hell or high water, they mean that nothing will stop them, no matter what
+*  If someone says they'll do something come hell or high water, they mean that nothing will stop them, no matter what happens.
-*  happens.

 # Come out in the wash
 * If something will come out in the wash, it won't have any permanent negative effect.

 # Come out of your shell
 * If someone comes out of their shell, they stop being shy and withdrawn and become more friendly and sociable.

 # Come rain or shine
-* If I say I'll be at a place COME RAIN OR SHINE, I mean that I can be relied on to turn up; nothing, not even the vagaries
-* of British weather, will deter me or stop me from being there.
+* If I say I'll be at a place COME RAIN OR SHINE, I mean that I can be relied on to turn up; nothing, not even the vagaries of British weather, will deter me or stop me from being there.
+* I will be at your party come rain or shine!
+* I will have my coffee in the morning come rain or shine!
+* I'm going to finish the regression testing by Friday, [come rain or shine,come what may]!

 # Come to grips
 * If you come to grips with a problem or issue, you face up to it and deal with it.